-The Council is considering approval of \$6.75M in planning funds as FPL Category 1 for the Florida Water Quality Improvement Program (WQIP.)
-In addition, the Council is considering the implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$20.25M for this component, pending further review and a Council vote.
-The program is proposed to be implemented over 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
-Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this proposed program.
+The Council has approved \$6.75M in planning funds as FPL Category 1 for the Florida Water Quality Improvement Program (WQIP).
+In addition, the Council has included the implementation component for potential future funding as an FPL Category 2 activity, and will reserve \$20.25M for this component, pending further review and a Council vote.
+The program will be implemented over 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
+Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this program.

-This program would restore water quality and quantity throughout the Florida Gulf Coast by underwriting a suite of linked, high-priority water quality improvement projects, which may include stormwater treatment, wastewater reuse, septic tank abatement, sediment reduction, and land acquisition.
+This program will restore water quality and quantity throughout the Florida Gulf Coast by underwriting a suite of linked, high-priority water quality improvement projects, which may include stormwater treatment, wastewater reuse, septic tank abatement, sediment reduction, and land acquisition.
 In Florida, the protection and restoration of water resources and other natural resources is guided by comprehensive planning efforts, including: (1) Surface Water Improvement and Management (SWIM) plans; (2) a Nonpoint Source management program; (3) the Florida Gulf Environmental Benefit Fund Restoration Strategy, which is an overarching framework for restoring and conserving the natural resources of Florida's Gulf Coast (FFWCC and FDEP 2018); and (4) the Basin Management Action Plan process.
-The WQIP activities would result in environmental benefits such as: (1) fewer algal blooms, fish kills, beach closures, and fish and shellfish consumption restrictions; (2) healthier seagrass as well as other submerged aquatic vegetation and wildlife habitat and (3) improved recreational opportunities and experiences.
+The WQIP activities will result in environmental benefits such as: (1) fewer algal blooms, fish kills, beach closures, and fish and shellfish consumption restrictions; (2) healthier seagrass as well as other submerged aquatic vegetation and wildlife habitat and (3) improved recreational opportunities and experiences.

 The primary Comprehensive Plan goal of this program is to restore water quality and quantity (Figure 23).
-This program would address stressors and threats such as nutrient pollution from a variety of sources, such as: (1) the millions of often densely-clustered septic systems; (2) urban and agricultural fertilizers; (3) stormwater runoff; and (4) aging and inadequate wastewater and stormwater infrastructure (Badruzzman et al. 2012; Carey et al. 2012; Nagy et al. 2012).
-WQIP funding would target projects that provide cumulative benefits to the Florida Gulf Coast, linking with other restoration projects in a watershed or region to promote large-scale water quality improvements.
+This program will address stressors and threats such as nutrient pollution from a variety of sources, such as: (1) the millions of often densely-clustered septic systems; (2) urban and agricultural fertilizers; (3) stormwater runoff; and (4) aging and inadequate wastewater and stormwater infrastructure (Badruzzman et al. 2012; Carey et al. 2012; Nagy et al. 2012).
+WQIP funding will target projects that provide cumulative benefits to the Florida Gulf Coast, linking with other restoration projects in a watershed or region to promote large-scale water quality improvements.

 Figure 23.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
 See Figure 3 for more information on interpreting the above figure.

-FDEP would use a screening process based on approved selection criteria to fund projects under the proposed WQIP.
-The WQIP would focus on stormwater treatment, wastewater reuse, septic tank abatement, sediment reduction, and land acquisition practices targeted at impaired water bodies (e.g., CWA 303(d) list or approved Total Maximum Daily Loads [TMDLs]).
-Infrastructure projects to be funded under the WQIP are intended to address legacy pollution from existing causes, which are typically the result of inadequate wastewater treatment (overreliance on septic systems), ineffective or lack of stormwater treatment, and other nonpoint source runoff.
+FDEP will use a screening process based on approved selection criteria to fund projects under the WQIP.
+The WQIP will focus on stormwater treatment, wastewater reuse, septic tank abatement, sediment reduction, and land acquisition practices targeted at impaired water bodies (e.g., CWA 303(d) list or approved Total Maximum Daily Loads [TMDLs]).
+Infrastructure projects to be funded under the WQIP are intended to address legacy pollution from existing causes, which are typically the result of inadequate wastewater treatment (overreliance on septic systems), ineffective or lack of stormwater treatment, and other nonpoint sources of runoff.
 WQIP is not intended to support new growth or development.